Halcyon-Sensing/.github/README.md

 - **Custom analysis and reporting** tailored to project requirements

 ### Dredging & Civil Works Support
-We help streamline dredging operations and civil engineering projects through:
+We aim to build a system that helps streamline dredging operations and civil engineering projects through:
 - **Pre-dredge surveys** and volumetric analysis
 - **Progress monitoring** and verification
 - **Post-dredge validation** and compliance reporting